vmware-tanzu/pinniped/site/content/docs/howto/install-concierge.md

 1. Install the latest version of the Concierge into the `pinniped-concierge` namespace with default options:

    - `kubectl apply -f https://get.pinniped.dev/latest/install-pinniped-concierge.yaml`

+Warning: the default configuration may create a public LoadBalancer Service on your cluster.

 ## With specific version and default options